 A good story is one that could plausibly happen in the world it's set in.
 It doesn't depend on coincidence or characters being stupid, and contains no plotholes.

-Another way this flaw crops up is when the protagonist keeps secrets from the audience so that the audience experiences an illusion of tension when there really isn't any from the protagonist's perspective.
+Another subpoint, which doesn't exactly fall under bad foreshadowing but is similar in its effect, and which you'd think wouldn't need to be said but some writers do it, is the practice of having the protagonist keep secrets from the audience so that the audience experiences an illusion of tension when there really isn't any from the protagonist's perspective, sometimes flashing back to the scene where they received the crucial information afterward.
 This is never a good idea and doesn't even solve the problem it purports to solve.
-As soon as a self-respecting audience learns the truth they'll feel betrayed because not only can they no longer trust you as the writer, they can't even trust the protagonist.
+As soon as a self-respecting audience sees your reveal they'll feel betrayed because not only can they no longer trust you as the writer, they can't even trust the protagonist.
 How are we supposed to be invested in a story when we know we've been lied to about what's happening in it?

 - Hero Agency